solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 (_φορμισxος_ = "little reed basket".)

-Faceted spheres, consisting of clear glass silica spicules that lay one on top of the other at regular angles like a rush-basket.
+Faceted spheres, consisting of glass-clear silica spicules that lay one on top of the other at regular angles like a rush-basket.
 The spicules are hollow, often furnished with clearly defined longitudinal cavities.
 Here:

 #### _Phormiscus vulgaris_.
 N. sp.
 (Image: Hahn, Meteorite, [Table.
 29, Fig. 2](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_29-2_edit-b.jpg).)